 Short Description

-In this scenario a PoC user initiates a PoC call to his colleague by pressing a button on his PoC terminal.
+In this scenario a PoC User initiates a PoC call to his colleague by pressing a button on his PoC terminal.
 A system tone informs the user that system resources have been established for his call.
 The called party (his colleague) can hear the caller’s voice on their terminals without a need to answer.

 Actors